Virtually every sign I make requires jointing.

-My long no. 7 record jointer plane, sharpened like a razor, it makes it a pleasure to flatten the boards.
+My long no. 7 Record jointer plane, sharpened like a razor, it makes it a pleasure to flatten the boards.

 Using my 50th birthday present from my wife to scrape the surface making it ready for marking out.

-Move along the line cutting slowly away allowing the chisel to rest on the side of the channel you’ve already cut out so its using where its cut as a guide. practice keeping the angle right, chop the first section out then move along pressing the chisel on the side of the channel as a guide slowly cutting away in a perfect line.
+Move along the line cutting slowly away allowing the chisel to rest on the side of the channel you’ve already cut out so its using the cut as a guide.
+Practice keeping the angle right, chop the first section out then move along pressing the chisel on the side of the channel as a guide slowly cutting away in a perfect line.
 Curved sections follow the same principles but use a gouge thats sweep is the same as the curve you’re cutting, the knack is to push the gouge along in a slicing action so the gouge is pushed along and also pushed round the curve, you need lots and lots of practice.
 If the letterform is very wide then make life easier for yourself by cutting the centre section away using a v tool.

 Time to put the dust extractor on and get sanding.

 All that is left is to apply the finish, which depends if it is to go indoors or outside.